verlok/inp-workshop/guide/10-presentation-delays.md

 * On the main thread:
   * UI frameworks that need to render updates after state changes
-  * DOM changes, or toggling many expensive CSS query selectors can trigger lots of Style, Layout, Paint.
+  * DOM changes, or toggling many expensive CSS query selectors can trigger lots of Style, Layout, and Paint.
 * Off the main thread:
   * Using CSS to power GPU effects
   * Adding very large high-resolution images